Modular Family Symmetry in Fluxed GUTs: Fluxed GUTs and Finite Discrete Modular Symmetry

 The charged leptons have the same Yukawa matrix structure as the down-type quarks.
 However, inspecting the spectrum of F-Theory zero modes in~\cref{tab:f-theory-spectrum}, we see that the three families of $L$, $Q$, $e^c$, and $d^c$ descend from different linear combinations of UV states from F-Theory zero modes.
 Therefore, the superpotential coefficients for the down-type quarks and the charged leptons are not the same, leading to a realisation of a Georgi-Jarlskog mechanism~\cite{Georgi:1979df}.
 We then write down the charged leptons Yukawa matrix as

 where the modular form components have the same dependence on $\tau_d$ as those appearing in the down-type quark Yukawa matrix.

-In the following discussion, we are going to sketch a scenario in which conjugate right-handed neutrinos are identified with the singlets $\theta_{15}$, which are included in the particle spectrum of the F-Theory model.
-Since these fields are considered as degrees of freedom that lie in the transverse space of the matter curves \cite{Bouchard:2009bu}, this fact leads us to consider the case that they do not carry any modular weight.
+In the following discussion, we are going to sketch a scenario in which the conjugate right-handed neutrinos are identified with the singlets $\theta_{15}$, which are included in the particle spectrum of the F-Theory model.
+Since these fields are considered as degrees of freedom residing in the transverse space of the matter curves \cite{Bouchard:2009bu}, this fact leads us to consider the case that they do not carry any modular weight.
 However, a simple model is presented here in which the singlets transform as a triplet under the $S_4$ modular symmetry.
 In addition to the singlets mentioned before, more degrees of freedom are needed to give a Majorana mass to $\theta_{15}$, leading to the implementation of a (type-I) seesaw scenario for the light neutrino masses.
-An important condition is that the additional singlets of the model have to cancel the perpendicular charges of coupling.
+An additional constraint that must be taken into account, is that the additional singlets of the model have to cancel the perpendicular charges of the coupling.

 The superpotential, following the transformation properties of Table \eqref{tab:model_modular_props}, is written as: